Job Description - Specialist, SI & Bridge Recruiter/Advisor Description View created on 10/22/2014

 Work is normally conducted in office environments.

-Two years related work experience that would result in the required level of knowledge and skills for performing the duties of this position including, student recruiting, advising, group and individual presentations of academic programs, and successful interaction with potential students.
+Two years related work experience that would result in the required level of knowledge and skills for performing the duties of this position including, student recruiting, advising, Supplemental Instruction programs, and successful interaction with potential students.

 Experience teaching and/or experience in student services.